 A Letter to a Friend: The Story of Abuse in America

-A Letter to a Friend: The Story of Abuse in America was awarded Finalist in the 2018 International Book Awards in two categories: Best New Non-Fiction and Self-Help: Relationships.
-It was awarded Finalist in the 2019 International Book Awards for Best New Non-Fiction, Self-Help: Relationships, and Health: Women’s Health.
-And it was awarded the 2019 Living Now Book Awards Bronze Medal for Relationships/Marriage.
-This book is an important tool for anyone in an abusive relationship or those who help them.
+A Letter to a Friend: The Story of Abuse in America is a winner of multiple awards (2020 Illumination Book Awards Enduring Light Silver Medal for Christian Thought; 2019 and 2018 International Book Awards Finalist for Best New Non-Fiction, Self-Help: Relationships, and Health: Women’s Health; 2019 Living Now Book Awards Bronze Medal for Relationships/Marriage), and is an important tool for anyone in an abusive relationship or those who help them.
 Written in a loose narrative style that makes the reader a part of the story, it empowers and heals, combining psychology, counseling, domestic violence, child development, and Christianity principles.